Phylum: Chordata - Class: Aves - Order: Ciconiiformes - Family: Ardeidae

 Young Little Egrets are covered in white down, and it takes them about a month and a half to fledge.
 During that time both parents protect them and bring them food.

-For the most part the Little Egret remains silent, but when startled they can make croaking and gurgling sounds - they are not great contributors to the dawn chorus!
+For the most part Little Egrets remain silent, but when startled they can make croaking and gurgling sounds: they are not great contributors to the dawn chorus!

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...